jasonsbeer/Amiga-N2630/README.md

 ## 68882 Math Coprocessor (FPU)
 The Motorolla MC68882 (or MC68881) floating point unit may be optionally added to the N2630.
 The FPU is typically driven at the same clock freuqency as the 68030 via the X1 oscillator, but may be clocked independently via the X2 oscillator (see Table 4, J202).
 The PLCC-68 footprint is supported, which is available up to 40MHz.

+## Unix (Amix)
+The N2630 card should fully support Amiga Unix (Amix).
+In order to boot into a Unix environment, you must place a jumper at J304.
+(Table 2.)
+Although this feature is fully supported by the A2630 ROMs, it has not been tested with the N2630 at this time.

 ## Other Jumper Settings
 In the following tables, OPEN indicates no jumper.
 Shorted indicates the presence of a jumper on the pins indicated.
 All jumpers must be set correctly or you may encounter unexpected bahaviors or failure to boot.